Oooh, shiny! note

 - In the Marvel Universe, the Darkhold is a Tome of Eldritch Lore penned by Chthon (an Elder God turned demon lord) to serve as a foothold in Earth's dimension after his banishment from it.
 Anyone who uses it risks becoming enslaved to Chthon's purposes.

 - Possibly worse, the Resurrection Stone, which is Exactly What It Says on the Tin.
 It also invariably drives all who possess it or seek to possess it insane.
-It isn't evil (in fact, there is no indication it has any kind of will of its' own), but ultimately, no mortal being can withstand such power.
+The consciousness of the gem is malevolent and seeks to bring chaos to the universe while feeding on Man's desire for immortality.
+Ultimately, no mortal being can withstand such power.
 Entire civilizations have been destroyed by the madness it brings with it.

 - The Infinity Gems probably aren't inherently evil, but they are definitely trouble.
 The entire universe has been threatened more than once by a madman wielding the Gems.